The Health Benefits Of Gardening

 • Lower blood pressure

-• Positively affects mental health
+• Positively affect mental health

-• Counters stress and anxiety
+• Counter stress and anxiety

-• Reverses “attention fatigue”
+• Help reverse “attention fatigue”

-• Sense of purpose, satisfaction and achievement
+• Create a sense of purpose, satisfaction and achievement

 A Norwegian study found that people diagnosed with depression, persistent low mood, or “bipolar disorder” spent six hours a week growing flowers and vegetables.
 Results?
-After 3 months, half the participants had experienced a measurable improvement in their symptoms.
+After three months, half the participants had experienced a measurable improvement in their symptoms.

 Surprisingly, this mood continued three months after the program concluded.